therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 * Identity coherence
 * Structured execution flow

-Demonstrating that SAIOS operates independently of model scale and can function within limited inference environments.
+Demonstrating that SAIHV operates independently of model scale and can function within limited inference environments.

 ---